pavelone/fhirplace/README.md

 technologies to run a "virtual machine" with already pre-configured operating system.

-To quickly get FHIRPlace up and running we advice you to follow virtualization path.
-If you're willing to install FHIRPlace to your local machine or server, please follow full [Installation Manual](https://github.com/fhirbase/fhirplace/wiki/InstallationManual).
+To quickly get FHIRplace up and running we advice you to follow virtualization path.
+If you're willing to install FHIRplace to your local machine or server, please follow full [Installation Manual](https://github.com/fhirbase/fhirplace/wiki/InstallationManual).

-## Running FHIRPlace Virtual Machine
+## Running FHIRplace Virtual Machine

 ### Mac OS X and Windows